 — aidan (@englandyouth) February 28, 2020

-Despite not celebrating his 17th birthday until next month, Shoretire was promoted to Neil Wood’s Under-23s squad ahead of 2020-21.
+Despite only being 16 years old at the start of the season, Shoretire was promoted to Neil Wood’s Under-23s squad ahead of 2020-21.

-The Nigerian-born starlet has taken to his new surroundings like a duck to water, scoring two goals and registering two assists in his first 12 appearances.
+The Nigerian-born starlet has taken to his new surroundings like a duck to water, scoring five goals and registering three assists in his first 13 appearances.

 “Shola has always played up a year through his whole academy career,” Wood said in December 2020.
 “I can’t remember him ever playing his own age group.
 He has always been stretched.